asymmetricia/mapbot/README.md

 ![Map Place Token](https://raw.githubusercontent.com/wiki/pdbogen/mapbot/mapbot-screen-place-token.png)

 Token names must be unique; but you can use either short words or emoji; an emoji token will be rendered in the full square.

+## What Can Mapbot Do?

+New features are added from time to time; for the gory details, feel free to read the commit log.
+What follows is an overview of mapbot's major features.

+### Move and Place Tokens

+The heart of mapbot is the ability to move tokens around on a cartesian grid, with a background image- a map.
+Once a map is made active in a channel (`map select <map-name>`), any person in that channel can manipulate any of the tokens on the map.

+#### Adding and Moving Tokens

+Adding and moving tokens uses the same command and the same process: `token add <name> <location>[ <location2> … <locationN>]` or `token move <name> <location>` (these commands do the exact same thing; the aliases help make interaction more natural.)

+Examples:

+* Add token `:simple_smile:` to the map at location A1: `token add
+:simple_smile: a1`

+* Move the token `:simple_smile:` to location Z10: `token add :simple_smile:
+z10` or `token move :simple_smile: z10`

+* Show a series of movements; from the starting location (implied, if the token is on the current map), to x9, c9, c1, a1, in order): `token move
+:simple_smile: x9 c9 c1 a1`

+When moving a token, Mapbot will show a trail representing the token's path, and calculate the distance moved according to Pathfinder rules.

+**Advanced**: As a player, you typically only move around your own token.
+Mapbot makes this easier- if you don't specify a token for an `add` or `move` operation, it will effect whatever the last token you moved was: `token move a1`

+**Extra Advanced**: To help out GMs, you can add multiple tokens at once.
+Just provide additional `<token name> <location>` pairs, like this example: `token add foo a1 bar a2 fizz b3 buzz b4`

+#### Removing Tokens

+Removing a token is easy- `token remove <token_name>`.
+You can remove multiple tokens at a time, too; just list out the names, like this example: `token remove foo bar fizz buzz`

+If you want to remove _all_ the tokens on the map, you can use the `clear`
+sub-command: `token clear`.

+Sometimes you want to _replace_ a token- maybe you mistyped the name, or maybe there's a dramatic reveal!
+You can use the `swap` or `replace` sub-commands to change the name of a token while keeping everything else the same: `token swap foo bar`.

+#### Token Special Effects

+Here are some additional tips:

+* If you want to use the same emoji multiple times (maybe you're fighting three trolls?) you can append a string label after the emoji to differentiate them, like this: `:troll:1` `:troll:2` `:troll:bob`.
+Make sure there are no spaces!

+* Need large, huge, giant tokens?
+No problem!
+Use `token size <name> <N>` to tell mapbot that the token should take up multiple squares.
+The top-left square is always treated as the main square, for moving tokens around and the like.

+* Need to represent auras or the effect of lights?
+Use `token light <name>
+<radius>`.
+In fact, you can specify up to three radii- but be aware that the
+second radius will conceal the first; and the third radius will conceal the second.
+For example, `token light fizz 10 20 30` will only show the last, 30ft radius!
+But `token light fizz 30 20 10` will show three concentric circles.

+### Map Special Effects

+Mapbot can do a few things on the map to help with your gameplay: Marks, which can outline squares, draw lines, and indicate auras and areas-of-effect; and Checks, which are exactly the same- but temporary.

+#### Mark Squares

+The easiest type of mark is marking a list of squares.
+Mark has pretty flexible syntax, but we'll start easy:

+* `mark a1 red` -- Marks the square at A1 red.
+By default, colors are translucent, allowing you to see the map behind the color.
+You can always get a solid version of the color by using `solidred` instead of `red`.
+You can also use an HTML color code, like `#FF0000` for solid red; or `#FF0000C0` for translucent red.

+You can mark multiple squares at once, too:

+* `mark a1 a2 b1 b2 red`

+And you can even mark multiple squares different colors:

+* `mark a1 red a2 green b1 b2 orange`

+You can mark the edges or corners of squares by adding a cardinal direction to the coordinate:

+* `mark a1ne red` marks the northeast corner of square a1 red.
+(This is also the northwest corner of square b2, etc.)

+* `mark a1e red` marks the entire eastern side of square a1 red.
+This is also the western side of square b2.

+You can _un_ mark a square by using the special color `clear`:

+* `mark a1 clear`

+Or you can unmark _every_ square by using the special _subcommand_ `clear`:

+* `mark clear`

+#### Marking Shapes

+Instead of specifying one color at a time, you can also mark shapes- squares, circles, cones; and simple lines.

+You can make squares by specifying the two corners:

+* `mark square(a1,d4) red`

+You can mark circles by specifying the center and a **radius**:

+* `mark circle(c3,10) red`

+In Pathfinder, circles often (but not always) originate at a grid intersection instead of a square.
+Mapbot can calculate this for you, too.
+Just indicate which corner fo the square is the center by adding `ne`, `se`, `sw`, or `nw` (for northeast, southeast, southwest, or northwest) to the coordinate:

+* `mark circle(c3se,10) red`

+Cones are similar to circles, though they must start from a corner / intersection instead of an entire square.
+You also need to specify the direction, which can be any of `n`, `ne`, `e`, `se`, `s`, `sw`, `w`, or `nw`.

+Mapbot should be able to draw arbitrarily-sized cones following the spirit of the Pathfinder rules for cones; and the cones for sizes documented in the books are guaranteed to match.
+But, if you identiy any problems, don't hesitate to reach out!

+* `mark cone(c3se,e,15) red`

+To check cover or charge lanes, you can use the `lines` shape.
+Lines can be drawn from a corner or a square, to another corner or square.

+Draw lines from a corner to a square to check for ranged cover:

+* `mark lines(a1se,f10) red`

+Draw lines from a corner to a corner to check for line of effect / line of sight:

+* `mark lines(a1se,f10nw) red`

+Draw lines from a square to a square to check for a charge lane:

+* `mark lines(a1,f10) red`

 ## How do I run it?